Inzamam-ul-Haq: One Day International

 Inzamam made his ODI debut in a home series against West Indies in 1991, and made a good start to his career by scoring 20 and 60 runs in two matches against West Indies.
 This was followed by 48, 60, 101, and 117 runs against Sri Lanka.
 Inzamam also had his name in record books early on when he took wicket of his 1st ball in ODI cricket when he got Brian Lara caught behind.

 Handpicked by former Pakistan captain Imran Khan for the 1992 Cricket World Cup in Australia and New Zealand, 22-year-old Inzamam was relatively unheard of before the tournament.
 To the surprise of many he was persevered with throughout the tournament, coming in at various positions in the batting line-up, despite not being very successful early on.
 Yet it was his performances at the most crucial stage of the competition that made fans and summarisers take note.
 Inzamam rose to fame in Pakistan's dramatic semi-final against New Zealand at Auckland.
-With his side in a precarious position, chasing 262 against an impressive New Zealand side, he hit a fiery 60 run innings from just 37 balls to rescue his side and guide them into the final.
+With his team in a precarious position, chasing 262 against an impressive New Zealand team, he hit a fiery 60 run innings from just 37 balls to rescue his team and guide them into the final.
 The innings was regarded as one of the finest World Cup performances.
 He hit a massive six in that match which was described by David Lloyd as the shot of the tournament.

 Inzamam made an equally vital contribution in the final of the World Cup, scoring 42 runs off just 35 balls, helping Pakistan reach a score of 249 after a sluggish start.
 These innings established Inzamam's billing as a big-game player, although he was unable to replicate his World Cup success in later tournaments.

 Inzamam regard his best least highlighted innings of 90 not out against West Indies when Pakistan won their first ODI in the West Indies on 27 March 1993.

 In total, Inzamam set a record for scoring the most half centuries in One Day Internationals, 83 – though this is now surpassed by Sachin Tendulkar, Jacques Kallis and Kumar Sangakkara.
 He also became the second batsman to score 10,000 runs in One-day Internationals (again after Tendulkar) and was named in the ICC World XI for both Tests and One-day Internationals in the 2005 ICC Awards.
 In his final ODI for Pakistan, playing against Zimbabwe in the 2007 Cricket World Cup, he took three catches whilst fielding, including the last one of the match, ending his One Day career.